StackVista/stackstate-docs/use/problems/problem_navigation.md

 For each reported problem, StackState will list all events that are likely to have contributed to unhealthy state changes in the problem.
 These could be events of type **Anomaly**, **Element properties changed** or **Version changed** that occurred within the [problem time window](/use/problems/problems.md#time-window-of-a-problem) and relate to components in the problem.
 If no relevant probable cause events are available in StackState, the list will be empty.

-{% hint style="info" %}
-Note that the probable causes in a problem details pane may include events that occurred outside of the currently selected time window.
-You may need to adjust the time window in the timeline to open an event.
-{% endhint %}

 ### Anomaly events

 Anomaly events are generated whenever an anomaly is detected by the [Autonomous Anomaly Detector](/stackpacks/add-ons/aad.md).
 For metric stream anomalies, details of the metric stream where the anomaly was found are available in the event details pane.